Come Eat with Us

 Pay what you would typically, plus a little extra.

-Our menu will change as often as the seasons.
+Our menu changes as often as the seasons.
 It is a mix of healthy and hearty meals to accommodate the foodies in the neighborhood while also remembering this may be the only meal some of our guests eat all day.

 Grilled corn shucked, battered, and fried; topped with lime crème fraiche and queso fresco.
 (Vegetarian)